thachp/eventdbx/README.md

 # EventDBX

 You’ll appreciate this database system.
-It lets you spend less time designing schemas and more time writing code that drives your application.
+EventDBX is extremely fast, and it lets you spend less time designing schemas and more time writing the code that drives your application.

 ## Overview